rawsashimi1604/kong-dbless-helm-setup/managing-config-file.md

   - Implement locking mechanisms to handle concurrent writes and reads, ensuring that only one process can perform write operations at a time, while still allowing multiple concurrent reads.
 - Data Integrity:
   - Validation: Configuration file should be valid when loaded into kong
+  - Single source of truth for configuration file.
 - Fault Tolerance:
   - File should be regularly backed up, or versioned, so rollback or restore from backup is possible.